blankoworld/makefly/doc/THEMES.md

 ### Translated values

-Some specific word can be found here: *lang/translate.en*.
+Some specific words can be found here: *lang/translate.en*.

 In this file, each first word in uppercase of each line is a specific word that will be replaced in the result.